abhith/abhith.net/src/pages/blog/best-laptop-for-programming.md

 templateKey: blog-post
 title: Best Laptop for Programming
 description: >-
-  If you are in the hunt for a new laptop, this post worth a visit.
+  If you are in the hunt for a new laptop in 2019, this post worth a visit.
 author: Abhith Rajan
 authorURL: 'https://twitter.com/abhithrajan'
 date: 2019-06-08T22:50:00.000Z
+lastModificationTime: 2019-06-14T19:02:00.000Z
 image: /img/best-laptop-for-programming.png
 commentId: 'best-laptop-for-programming'
 tags:
   - best-series
-  - hardware
+  - laptop
   - shopping-guide
 ---

-For the past month, I have been in the search for the best laptop, that will help me to do things faster.
-Best in the sense which worth every penny and yet strong in specs, not a high-end gaming machine.
+For the past month, I have been in the search for the best laptop, that will help me to do things faster. **Best in the sense which worth every penny and yet strong in specs**, not a high-end gaming machine.

 ### History